HaoranZhuExplorer/EBookReader/README.md

 Output: audio file of the ebook.

 # Why I develop the project?
-It uses Ali's tts api which is better than the local os's tts engine in Chinese speacking.
+It uses Ali's tts api which is better than the local os's tts engine in Chinese speaking.

 # Development Architecture
 The EbookReader now supports two main formats: PDF and Epub.
 I prefer the user to use the epub format.
 Cause some books of the PDF format are now clear in structure and thus hard to be processed by computer.